tytydraco/yessleep/out/Has_anyone_heard_of_instadamn.md

-“Monsters don't die early; they hang on long.
-Awfully long.
-Their vanity's infinite, almost as infinite as their disgust with themselves.”
-― Tennessee Williams, Sweet Bird of Youth

-...

-The End?

 *Suddenly*, I was butterfingers.

 Only two, at most three clicks away and my keyboard ninja skills were failing me.

-Steady, brother, I thought.
+Steady brother, I thought.
 But I wasn't steady.
 Something terrible was happening.
 I wasn't myself.
 I wasn't right.
 But I couldn't describe the feeling.
 Or maybe it was like the feeling of losing all feeling?

 My hands went reactionary, unceremoniously defecting to fear; blatantly disregarding my brain's chain of command.
 Fingers don't fail me now!
 Come on, come on, I thought frantically.